M10241024/Phi-Programming-Launguage/README.md

 dog.name = "Darwin"          // throws an error
 ```

-You can also use `const` to convert a variable to a constant:
+You can also use `const` to change from variable to a constant:
 ```
 var a: number = 5
 a = 6